tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Never mind.
 Just get the suit on, the General is waiting.

-Foxoo went back out into the hall and shut the door.
+Foxxo went back out into the hall and shut the door.
 After a moment, he heard Wuffle’s voice calling out to him, but it sounded as if was having some trouble breathing.

 “Foxxo… I’ve got a little trouble… problem…”